 - The communities that depend on the forest assets for jobs, recreation, fresh air, clean water and wildlife.

 We pursue a program of environmental excellence through active enrollment in federal, state, and local policymaking to maximize long-term value of our clients' assets.
-Our stewardship includes participation in the Sustainable Forestry Initiative, a program established by foresters, conservationists, and scientists who support sustainable forestry practices.
+Our stewardship includes participation in the Sustainable Forestry Initiative®, a program that works with foresters, conservationists, and scientists who support sustainable forestry practices.

 To further illustrate our commitment to stewardship, we became signatories of the Principles for Responsible Investment (“PRI”) in 2016.
 Our participation as a signatory of PRI underscores our philosophy of continual improvement of our forest practices to optimize the use of resources and minimize, or eliminate, the impact of our operations on the environment.
 Working forests are a long-term investment and sustainable long-term returns are underpinned by healthy ecosystems, thriving communities, and robust local economies.